advaitr8/euler_coding_algos/README.md

 # euler_coding_algos
-Some random coding and algorithms
+Some random coding and algorithmsand solutions to a few problems on Project Euler.